keyllybello/keyllybello/README.md

 **Data Structures Implementations**

+* Designed a user-interactive, terminal game called txtfighter using C++
 * Implemented stacks, queues, and linked lists in C++
 * Practiced algorithm efficiency and memory management

 **Java Programs**

-* Designed a Java application using OOP principles
+* Designed a Java FX calculator using OOP principles
+* Designed a program that implements a binary search tree using Java
 * Implemented stacks, queues, and linked lists using Java
 * Implemented classes, inheritance, and encapsulation